Trimethylglycine: Biosynthesis

+Trimethylglycine is produced by some cyanobacteria, as established by ^{13}C nuclear magnetic resonance.
+It is proposed to protect for some enzymes, against inhibition by NaCl and KCl.

+Osmolyte

-Trimethylglycine is an organic osmolyte.
-Sugar beet was cultivated from sea beet, which requires osmolytes in order to survive in the salty soils of coastal areas.
+Trimethylglycine is an osmolyte, a water-soluble salt-like substance.
+Sugar beet was cultivated from sea beet, which requires osmolytes in order to survive the salty soils of coastal areas.
 Trimethylglycine also occurs in high concentrations (~10 mM) in many marine invertebrates, such as crustaceans and molluscs.
-It serves as a potent appetitive attractant to generalist carnivores such as the predatory sea slug Pleurobranchaea californica.
+It serves as a appetitive attractant to generalist carnivores such as the predatory sea slug Pleurobranchaea californica.